-The Dean's Scholarships recognize the outstanding caliber of students entering the undergraduate program who do not receive any other admission scholarship.
+The Dean's Scholarships recognize the outstanding calibre of students entering the undergraduate program who do not receive any other admission scholarship.
 Secondary school students with a 90% average or better entering 1st year will be considered for this \$1,500 award.
-Not awarded in 2006/07.